Darokahn/myProgrammingLanguage/strongIdeas/state.md

 A state will always be able to see functions declared in the same namespace, even without namespace resolution.

 This creates lightweight, function-first data-function unions, being somewhat agnostic between functional and OOP paradigms.
-It also clearly separates which members are compiletime and which ones are stored in the state at runtim, which C++ does not do.
+It also clearly separates which members are compiletime and which ones are stored in the state at runtime, which C++ does not do.
 This helps the programmer keep memory in mind when declaring states and structs.
 Vtable method calls are missing from syntax, but perfectly implementable.
 Inheritance is missing from syntax by design.
 Favor composition.
+See notes on compositions in composition.md.